RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: Results

 Fig.\;\ref{fig:gw-example} shows a sequence of snapshots of a meta-episode where the trained \rlcube agent is interacting with an instance of a 13x13 grid.
 The first snapshot shows the agent just before reaching the goal for the first time.
 Prior to the first snapshot, the agent had explored many locations in the grid.
 The second snapshot shows the next episode just after the agent finds the goal, resulting in value estimates being updated using object-level RL for all visited states.
-Snapshot 3 shows the agent consequently using the Q-estimates to navigate to the goal presumably by choosing high-value actions.
-The agent also explores several new nearby states for which it does not have Q-estimates.
-Snapshot 4 shows the final Q-value estimates.
-A set of short videos of the GridWorld environment, showing both \rlsquare and \rlcube agents solving the same set of problem instances, can be found at \url{https://youtu.be/eLA_S1BQUYM}.
+Snapshot 3 shows the agent consequently using the $Q$-estimates to navigate to the goal presumably by choosing high-value actions.
+The agent also explores several new nearby states for which it does not have $Q$-estimates.
+Snapshot 4 shows the final $Q$-value estimates.
+A set of short videos of the GridWorlds environment, showing both \rlsquarex-transformer and \rlcube agents solving the same set of problem instances, can be found at \url{https://youtu.be/eLA_S1BQUYM}.

-\textbf{Computation Overhead Considerations:} As mentioned earlier, for implementing object-level RL, we use model estimation followed by finite-horizon value-iteration to obtain Q-estimates.
+\textbf{Computation Overhead Considerations:} As mentioned earlier, for implementing object-level RL, we use model estimation followed by finite-horizon value-iteration to obtain $Q$-estimates.
 The computation overhead is negligible for Bandits (5 actions, task horizon = 1) and very little for the MDPs domain (10 states, 5 actions, task horizon 10).
-For 13x13 GridWorlds (up to 169 states, 5 actions, task horizon = 350), \rlcube takes approximately twice the computation time of \rlsquare per meta-episode.
-However, \rlcubex-coarse requires only 10\% overhead while still outperforming \rlsquare and retaining more than 90\% of the performance of \rlcubex.
+For 13x13 GridWorlds (up to 169 states, 5 actions, task horizon = 350), \rlcube takes approximately twice the computation time of \rlsquarex-transformer per meta-episode.
+However, \rlcubex-coarse requires only 10\% overhead while still outperforming \rlsquarex-transformer and retaining more than 90\% of the performance of \rlcubex.
 This demonstrates the utility of state abstractions in \rlcube for scaling.
 Finally, the meta-training sample efficiency demonstrated by \rlcube translates directly to wall-time efficiency as training is dominated by gradient computation, \emph{not} value iteration during data collection in PPO.
 Our implementation is available at \url{https://github.com/bhatiaabhinav/RL3}.